Floating Platte River in Michigan

 LAUNCH AT THE FISHING WEIR

-To access the boat launch, you must carry your tubes, kayaks, etc down a gravel access road (shoes needed!).
+To access the boat launch, you must carry your tubes, kayaks, and other gear down a gravel access road (shoes needed!).
 The walk to the weir takes 5-10 minutes.

 The scenery you’ll see along this section is different than if you launch further downstream.
 The river is a little narrower here.
 This section of the Platte is a favorite for our family.